 Every year, millions of customers use Thumbtack’s marketplace to find the right local professionals for pretty much anything.
 Some use Thumbtack to quickly find a reliable plumber to fix their leaky garbage disposal, while others might use Thumbtack to consult with an interior designer when remodeling their home.
 Customers can find professionals for around 500 categories of services on Thumbtack.
 Based on factors like the type of job, their budget or the urgency of their need, a professional who would be right for one customer may not necessarily be the right one for another.

 In this post, we will outline how we define the problem of relevance at Thumbtack, and how we leverage our review data to improve review relevance.
 We will also dive into how we built a snippet extraction pipeline for customer reviews of professionals on Thumbtack using machine learning.

 Review Relevance @ Thumbtack

 The term relevance is traditionally used in the context of search engines.
-Christopher Manning refers to relevance as the art of ranking content for a search based on how much that content satisfies the needs of the user and the business.
+Turnbull et al. refer to relevance as the art of ranking content for a search based on how much that content satisfies the needs of the user and the business.
 We always strive to improve search relevance.
 We also use the term relevance to refer to the content that we surface to help customers narrow down on the right professional for their needs.

 Review relevance refers to the content we surface using Thumbtack’s review data to help customers narrow down on the right professional for their needs.
 Thumbtack has over 5 million 5-star reviews written by customers detailing their interactions with professionals on our platform.
 When customers search for a professional in a specific category like Handyman, they see a ranked list of the professionals in their area.
 Reviews are one of the data sources we leverage to then help customers decide which professionals to contact.
 Extracting a review snippet for a professional based on past customer reviews is an example of a review relevance problem, which we will describe in the next section.